 - (b) the average usage during the MOA period over the 10 Previous Similar Days.

-The MOA Offset is the MOA usage on the day of the Demand Response event minus the average MOA usage on the 10 Previous Similar Days. i.e. (a) minus (b).
-This number may be negative.
+The MOA Offset is the MOA usage on the day of the Demand Response event minus the average MOA usage on the 10 Previous Similar Days.
+Only a positive adjustment will apply.
+If this number is negative, no adjustment shall be applied.

 The MOA Adjustment is the MOA Offset divided by 6 (which is the number of 30-minute Trading Intervals during the MOA period).